 How is the Aqueduct Closed?

-The control of water flow at the Tsujunkyo Bridge is done through gates and manual valves.
-When the bridge is used as an aqueduct, these structures regulate the passage of water, directing it to the agricultural fields.
-During demonstrations, water is released in large volumes, but it is subsequently carefully stopped by closing the gates.
+The control of water flow in the Tsujunkyo Bridge is carried out through gates and manual valves.
+When the bridge is in use as an aqueduct, these structures regulate the passage of water, directing it to agricultural fields.
+During demonstrations, water is released in large volumes, but is subsequently carefully stopped by closing the gates.

-In addition to its historical and functional importance, the Tsujunkyo Bridge also stands out for artistic exhibitions, which include thematic sculptures that enrich the experience of visitors.
+In addition to its historical and functional importance, the Tsujunkyo Bridge also stands out for artistic exhibitions, which include thematic sculptures that enrich the visitor experience.
 A famous example is the sculpture of Tony Tony Chopper, a character from the popular anime One Piece.
 This artwork is part of a regional initiative to attract fans of Japanese pop culture and promote local tourism.

 The sculptures, scattered around the area near the bridge, perfectly combine historical tradition with elements of contemporary culture.
 They have become a special point of interest for anime fans, who often visit the region to take photos with the friendly character and explore the historical surroundings of the bridge.

-In addition to Chopper, other artistic works can be found, including traditional and contemporary sculptures that represent elements of rural life, highlighting the importance of irrigation and farming for the region.
-This integration between history, art, and pop culture makes the Tsujunkyo Bridge an even more attractive and versatile destination.
+In addition to Chopper, other artistic works can be found, including traditional and contemporary sculptures that represent elements of rural life, highlighting the importance of irrigation and cultivation for the region.
+This integration of history, art, and pop culture makes the Tsujunkyo Bridge an even more attractive and versatile destination.

 A Legacy of Engineering and Beauty

 The Tsujunkyo Bridge remains one of the great landmarks of Japanese engineering.
-Besides its practical function, it symbolizes the human capacity to overcome challenges and create innovative solutions.
+In addition to its practical function, it symbolizes human capacity to overcome challenges and create innovative solutions.
 Whether through its history, the spectacle of the aqueduct, or the uniqueness of its construction, the Tsujunkyo continues to enchant visitors from all over the world.